-The work of Message Broker, which RabbitMQ represents, can be described as the work of a post office.
+The work of the Message Broker, which RabbitMQ represents, can be described as the work of a post office.

 Sender client creates a message (letter) with a specific body and a routing key (recipient).
 Then the client sends this message to the exchange point (exchange), which can be presented in the form of a box for outgoing letters.
-After that, Message Broker routes this incoming message according to the routing key and places this message in a queue configured to receive messages with this routing key.
+After that, the Message Broker routes this incoming message according to the routing key and places this message in a queue configured to receive messages with this routing key.
 A queue can be considered as a mailbox for incoming messages, from where the client receives incoming messages.

 - Scaling is simplified compared to two-, three-link systems.

 - It is necessary to raise several clones of one server.

 - Clones must listen on one queue.

 It is necessary to take into account the fact that one message that appears in the queue will be read once and only once.
 This is a plus towards simple scaling – it’s enough to just raise several clones of one service and configure them to read messages from the same queue.
 Since the same message will not be read by several servers at the same time, conflicts are eliminated.

 One of the main differences in the architecture using Message oriented middleware is the fact that the interaction between the services is asynchronous, in contrast to two- and three-link systems, where communication is usually synchronous and is carried out via HTTP.
 To compare the features of synchronous and asynchronous interaction, the following table is provided: